Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Orlistat suits patients looking for an affordable, accessible weight loss aid who are committed to long-term dietary changes.
 This medication works best for individuals who consume moderate amounts of dietary fat and can tolerate gastrointestinal side effects.
 Patients who prefer oral medications over injections, those without insurance coverage for newer weight loss drugs, or individuals seeking an over-the-counter option may find orlistat more practical.

-Consider switching from orlistat to semaglutide if you have achieved less than 5% weight loss after 12 weeks of orlistat therapy, cannot tolerate the gastrointestinal side effects, or have developed diabetes requiring additional glucose control.
+Consider switching from orlistat to semaglutide if you have achieved less than 5% weight loss after 12 weeks of orlistat therapy, can't tolerate the gastrointestinal side effects, or have developed diabetes requiring additional glucose control.
 The transition should occur under physician supervision, with orlistat discontinued before starting semaglutide to avoid compounding digestive symptoms during the initial titration period.

 Patients may benefit from starting with orlistat to establish dietary habits before transitioning to semaglutide for enhanced results.
 The fat restriction required for orlistat tolerance teaches portion control and meal planning skills that complement semaglutide's appetite suppression effects.
 This sequential approach can maximize long-term success while managing costs during the initial weight loss phase.

 Both medications require lifestyle modifications for optimal results, but semaglutide's appetite suppression makes dietary changes easier to maintain.
 Orlistat demands more active dietary management but costs significantly less.
-A physician consultation can help determine which medication aligns with your medical history, weight loss goals, and financial considerations.
+A physician consultation can help determine which medication matches your medical history, weight loss goals, and financial considerations.
 The decision should factor in your commitment level, side effect tolerance, and long-term weight maintenance strategy.

 Semaglutide typically shows appetite suppression within 1-2 weeks, with noticeable weight loss by 4-8 weeks.
 Orlistat's effects on fat absorption begin immediately, but significant weight loss usually becomes apparent after 6-12 weeks of consistent use with dietary modifications.